hypercube-software/latexMarkdown2Markdown/README.md

 ![image-20200922161641571](assets/image-20200922161641571.png)

-Now every time you past an image into Typora, it will go directly to the **asset** folder.
+Now every time you past an image into Typora, it will go directly to the **assets** folder.

 ### 3.1.2 Css template for chapter numbering